 Cartooning Degree Programs and Majors

-Learn about undergraduate and graduate degree programs offered in cartooning.
+Learn about undergraduate and graduate degree programs in cartooning.
 Get detailed information about program prerequisites and required coursework.
 Also find out what career options graduates can explore.

 Earning a degree in cartooning can prepare students for a variety of art-related careers.
 Students in cartooning degree programs may study both theoretical and compositional aspects of cartooning.
 They can study figure drawing, etching, cartooning principles and digital cartooning techniques.
-Programs typically include hands-on studio or lab exercises which allow students to complete their own drawings and illustrations.
-Both undergraduate and graduate degree programs are offered in this field of study, generally resulting in a Bachelor of Master of Fine Arts.
+Programs typically include hands-on studio or lab exercises that allow students to complete their own drawings and illustrations.
+Both undergraduate and graduate degree programs are offered in this field of study, generally resulting in a Bachelor or Master of Fine Arts.
 Depending on the level of study completed, graduates could pursue careers in areas such as film, commercial art or academics.

 Bachelor of Fine Arts in Cartooning

 A Bachelor of Fine Arts (BFA) degree in Cartooning is a course of study designed to introduce students to a variety of art and cartooning-specific topics.
 Most programs take four years to complete and involve technical and theoretical cartooning training.

 Most cartooning bachelor's degree programs require students to hold a high school diploma.
 Students generally must submit a portfolio of their cartooning work in order to be considered for admission.
 Official transcripts and standardized test scores are usually required.

 The curriculum of a BFA in cartooning involves a combination of technical and theoretical cartooning courses.
 Students may engage in hands-on lab sessions and take courses in some of the topics listed below.

 - Cartooning history